-The Arkansas Advanced Energy Association (AAEA) will hold it’s 9th annual meeting and policy conference on October 14, 2021 at Heifer International’s outdoor pavilion space.
+The Arkansas Advanced Energy Association (AAEA) will hold it’s 10th annual meeting and policy conference October 11 thru October 12, 2022 at Clinton Presidential Center.
 This is the state’s largest gathering of advanced energy related organizations from biofuels, solar power, performance contractors, electric vehicles and chargers to all of the customers they serve including municipalities, cities, school districts and farmers.
 Advanced energy leaders and policymakers from across the state and region will meet to address trends and challenges facing the state’s and nation’s advanced energy landscape.

 Award Nominee Information

-AAEA is now accepting nominations for the 2021 Arkansas Advanced Energy Awards!
-Finalists will be recognized and the winners announced at emPOWERing Arkansas 2021, AAEA’s 9th annual meeting and policy conference, on Thursday, October 14, at Heifer International in Little Rock.
+AAEA is now accepting nominations for the 2022 Arkansas Advanced Energy Awards!
+Finalists will be recognized and the winners announced at emPOWERing Arkansas 2022, AAEA’s 10th annual meeting and policy conference, on Oct.
+11 thru Oct.
+12, at Clinton Presidential Center.
 Submit your nominations for the following awards:

 • Ron Bell Advanced Energy Leadership Award